JGYaniv/EatLocal/README.md

 - Primary Data - USDA National Farmers Market Directory API
 - Supplemental Data - Scraper API (bonus)
 - Design inspiration - IBM Carbon
-- React for updating the sidebar when map is altered
+- React for map, searchbar, and sidebar so they can share a state and update uniformly

 *Structure:*
-- index.html will include most of our app, search bar is just an html form, search bar drop down results is just a hidden div, then we have our map which is an iframe embed, our sidebar menu which is an unordered list, and the static footer.
+- index.html will include our static assets and a root div for react map/searchbar component
-- index.js entry file to begin compilation
+- index.js entry file
-- map.js google maps api logic, which uses jquery dom manipulation to populate the map and map sidebar.
-When document loads, it uses request.findGeo from request.js to check the users geolocation, sets it to local storage & updates the page using jquery DOM manipulation, then centers the map to that location.
-It then uses request.getNearbyLocations that queries the database APIs, populates the map with pins and sidebar menu with a list of locations.
-- searchbar.js google maps places api logic, imports request.js and makes api calls, then stores results in localStorage and uses jquery to update the map element.
+- map.js google maps react component that replaces
+- searchbar.js searchbar input field component
+- searchbar-dropdown.js the dropdown menu component
+- sidebar.js the sidebar which displays the search results and if you click on a result, a detailed view of that item
-- request.js includes API calls to fetch data and returns promise using ajax jquery.
+- request.js includes API calls to fetch data and returns promise

 #